-Sometimes I would see a certain look in a movie and just get obsessed with it – thanks for nothing, Brad Pitt.
+Sometimes I would see a certain look in a movie and just get obsessed with it.
 On other occasions, I would let salespeople talk me into shit I knew deep down I didn’t need.
 (Ohhhhh, so that’s why they have attractive women working in the menswear department.
 I literally just got that.)

 But now that I have a well defined Personal Style Profile, shopping is a lot easier.
 Do I still sometimes make impulse purchases?
 My closet full of shirts in a plethora of very slightly different shades of blue would suggest yes.